Bottle Closures and

 Threaded Caps

 This closure has spiral threads to match the top of the container.
 The threaded cap twists onto the neck and closes the appropriate object.
-It is a customizable piece that can fit the customer’s wants/needs.
+It is a customizable piece that can fit what is required.

 Lug Cap